Madrid in 2 Days: everything you need to know

 Visit the San Miguel Market or take a gastronomic tour

-Book a gastronomic tour in Madrid
+Book a gastronomic tour of Madrid

 Puerta del Sol| ©Hugh Llewelyn